Arctic Youth Ambassadors Program

 The Arctic Youth Ambassadors program was originally established by the U.S. Fish and Wildlife Service and U.S. Department of State in partnership with nonprofit partner Alaska Geographic.
 This page is hosted by Alaska Geographic.

 In the News

-Arctic Youth Ambassadors have been involved in programs and meetings around Alaska, in other states, and as far as Norway and France.
+Arctic Youth Ambassadors have been involved in programs and meetings around Alaska, in other states, and as far as Norway, Iceland, and France.
 Through interviews, media coverage, and blogs, their stories are spreading far and wide, raising awareness about the changing Arctic and inspiring greater public involvement.

 To learn more about the Arctic Youth Ambassadors program, see this video to the left.